Concrete Calculator

 Bag Prices (DIY Stores)

-A 25kg bag of pre-mixed concrete (such as Blue Circle) costs £3.50–£5.00 depending on the store.
-Postcrete is more expensive at £5–£7 per 20kg bag because of the rapid-set formula.
-At an average of £4.25 per 25kg bag, one cubic metre of concrete from bags costs approximately £408.
-That is fine for a small path or a few fence posts, but for anything over half a cubic metre, the cost becomes eye-watering.
+A 25kg bag of pre-mixed concrete (such as Blue Circle) typically retails at £3.50–£5.00 depending on the store.
+Postcrete is more expensive at £5–£6 per 20kg bag because of the rapid-set formula (UK retail observed 2026-04-28).67 At an average of £4.25 per 25kg bag, one cubic metre of concrete from bags costs approximately £408.
+That's fine for a small path or a few fence posts, but for anything over half a cubic metre, the cost becomes eye-watering.

 Site-Mixed from Ingredients

-Buying cement (£5–£7 per 25kg bag), sharp sand (£40–£50 per bulk bag) and 20mm aggregate (£35–£45 per bulk bag) separately brings the cost down to roughly £50–£80 per cubic metre.
-The catch is the labour — mixing a cubic metre of concrete by hand takes 4–6 hours of solid work.
+Buying cement (£5–£7 per 25kg bag), sharp sand (£40–£50 per bulk bag) and 20mm aggregate (£35–£45 per bulk bag) separately brings the cost down to roughly £50–£80 per cubic metre (UK retail observed 2026-04-28).6 Bulk-aggregate pricing also tracks the upstream HMRC Aggregates Levy, currently structured per detailed-information collection.9 The catch is the labour — mixing a cubic metre of concrete by hand takes 4–6 hours of solid work.
 A hired cement mixer helps enormously.

 Ready-Mix Delivery